CPR-certified grooming at your doorstep! Learn why Kontota is the safest choice for your pet.

 Body

-Clip the sanitary area with a 7 blade.
-Also clip the armpits and inner legs.
+For sanitary areas, use a 7 blade clipper.
+Also, clip the armpits and inner legs.
 Use a 40 blade with a 3/8″ comb attachment for the body.
-Start with the back of her head and follow straight down her body to the base of her tail.
-Then take them down over her legs, just a few inches above her hawk and all the hair on the inside of her leg.
-Afterwards, blend into the side of her leg and then over the side of her body.
-Following, run the clipper comb over her ribs.
-Be careful of the skin around the armpit.
-You will probably need to run over the body multiple times.
+Start from the back of the head and move down to the base of the tail.
+Then, clip down the legs, stopping a few inches above the hock.
+Blend into the leg and body.
+Run the best clipper blade size for Goldendoodle grooming over the ribs and be extra careful around the armpit skin.

-Lift her head and clip her entire chest.
-Make an A line from the top of her chin.
+Lift your dog’s head and clip the chest, making an A-line from the top of the chin.

 Head

-Remove all the hair from the corner of the ear into the side of the neck.
-Take it all out from this area to prevent knots.
+Remove hair from the ear corners into the side of the neck to prevent knots.

-Comb all the hair towards the front.
-Use chunking scissors to blend the longer hair around the mouth and over the eyebrows.
-Trim under the ear and blend to the side of the face so that no hair is extraneous.
+Comb hair forward and use chunking scissors to blend longer hair around the mouth and eyebrows.
+Trim under the ears and blend towards the face.

 Face

-Thinning the beard will help it to lay flat if it’s too thick.
+Tidy the beard into a neat curved line and ensure that no stray hairs remain.
+Thinning the beard will help it lay flat if too thick.

 Front Legs

-Legs should be a bit shorter at the top than at the bottom.
-They can also be equal length.
-Remember, they cannot be shorter at the bottom than the top.
-This is never attractive.
+Legs should be either a little shorter at the top or equal in length.
+Avoid making the bottom shorter than the top.

 Feet

-Use a 40 blade to remove the hair from underneath the pads.
-Straight scissors can shape around the feet.
+Use a 40 blade to remove hair from underneath the pads.
+Shape the feet using straight scissors.

 Skirt